 Smart GWT allows you to embed "scriptlets" directly in your .ds.xml file to take care of simple business logic without having to create a separate file or class to hold the logic.

-These scriptlets can be written in any language supported by the Java" JSR 223" standard, including Java itself, as well as languages such as Groovy, JavaScript, Velocity, Python, Ruby, Scala and Clojure.
+These scriptlets can be written in any language supported by the Java" JSR 223" standard such as Groovy, JavaScript, Velocity, Python, Ruby, Scala and Clojure.

 The two primary use cases for server scripts are: